karankiri/form-filler/README.md

 Your assistant for filling boring Job applications.
 Enter data once and use it across Job boards like Lever, Greenhouse, Workable, Bamboo HR etc...

+# Usage
+- Go to release section and download the form-filler.zip file from the latest release
+- To load the extensions in Google Chrome go to `chrome://extensions/` and click `Load unpacked`.
+- Unzip the downloaded file and Locate the dist directory and select `manifest.json`.

+# Local development

 # Installation
 ```
 npm i